DuzyBuzz/facebook-group-monitor/README.md

 when the app runs login facebook account

-output is excels is in the Downloads/output"# facebook-group-monitor"
+output is excels is in the Downloads/output"